JianqiaoMao/mechanism-learn/README.md

 ## Mechanism Learning

-one of the major limitations of applying ML methods in critical, high-stakes applications such as decision-making in medicine, is their "causal blindness", that is, ML models are, by design, pattern-recognition algorithms which learn potentially spurious, non-causal associations between the feature and target variables.
+One of the major limitations of applying ML methods in critical, high-stakes applications such as decision-making in medicine, is their "causal blindness", that is, ML models are, by design, pattern-recognition algorithms which learn potentially spurious, non-causal associations between the feature and target variables.

 <div align="center">
   <img src="./figures/mechanism%20learning.png" alt="figure1" width="1100">